British Airways vs Virgin Atlantic

 Economy

-British Airways splits economy into Basic, Standard, and Premium Economy.
-Basic is bare-bones: no seat selection, no checked bag, no frills.
-Premium Economy offers extra legroom and better meals.
-Virgin Atlantic’s structure is similar: Economy Light, Classic, and Delight.
-Delight gives you Premium Economy benefits like superior legroom and priority boarding.
-Both airlines have figured out that some economy passengers will pay a bit more for a bit more comfort.
+British Airways splits economy into three tiers: Basic, Standard, and Premium Economy.
+Basic is bare-bones — no seat selection, no checked bag, no frills.
+Virgin Atlantic mirrors this with Economy Light, Classic, and Delight.
+Their Delight tier gives you Premium Economy-style legroom and priority boarding.
+I’m apparently someone who will spend an extra $80 to not have my knees in someone’s seat back for eight hours, and both airlines accommodate that instinct with their mid-tier economy options.

 Business

 BA calls theirs Club World.
-You get lie-flat seats, premium dining, and lounge access.
-Virgin Atlantic’s Upper Class offers the same basics with different styling and an onboard bar for socializing.
-The bar sounds gimmicky, but on a long flight, getting up and stretching at a proper space has genuine value.
-That’s what makes Virgin’s approach endearing to some travelers: they try things other airlines won’t.
+Lie-flat seats, premium dining, lounge access.
+Virgin Atlantic’s Upper Class covers the same basics with different styling — and an onboard social bar that sounds gimmicky until you’re six hours into a flight and genuinely need somewhere to stand and stretch.
+That’s what makes Virgin’s approach endearing to frequent transatlantic fliers: they actually try things other airlines won’t touch.

 First Class

-British Airways offers genuine First Class: private suites, a la carte dining, exclusive amenities.
-Virgin Atlantic doesn’t have a separate First Class product; they position Upper Class as a combined business/first offering.
-If you specifically want First Class distinction, BA is your only option between these two.
+British Airways offers a genuine First Class product with private suites, a la carte dining, and exclusive amenities.
+Virgin doesn’t have a separate First Class — Upper Class is positioned as their combined business-first offering.
+If the distinction matters to you, BA is your only option between these two.

 Onboard Experience

-Entertainment systems on both airlines are well-equipped.
-Latest movies, TV shows, games, all on individual screens with decent interfaces.
-Wi-Fi is available on both, though it costs extra.
-Neither is free, which feels increasingly outdated given what domestic carriers offer.
+Entertainment systems on both are solid.
+Current movies, TV series, games, all on individual screens.
+Wi-Fi is available on both but costs extra on each, which still feels like 2015 given what domestic carriers are offering.
+Neither airline has cracked the “just include the Wi-Fi” code yet.

 Food and Beverage

-British Airways serves a global menu mixing British classics with international options.
-Virgin Atlantic gets more creative with themed offerings and tends to put more effort into dietary accommodations.
-I’ve had genuinely good meals on both, and genuinely forgettable ones.
-Airline catering remains airline catering.
+BA serves a global menu blending British staples with international options.
+Virgin gets more creative and tends to be more attentive to dietary accommodations.
+I’ve had genuinely good meals on both and genuinely forgettable ones on both.
+Airline catering is still airline catering, and no amount of branding changes the fundamental constraints of reheating food at 35,000 feet.

 Service